paulo-789/Akan-Names-generator/README.md

  * Open the terminal in your device.
  * git clone
  * cd Akan-name -generator
- * use cord or atom to open
+ * use code or atom to open

 ## Live Link